bartoszpacura/current-cryptocurrencies-prices/README.md

 # Current Cryptocurrencies Prices

-Current Cryptocurrencies Prices is an application that allows you to track the current rate of the 5 most popular cryptocurrencies:
+Current Cryptocurrencies Prices is an application that allows you to track the current prices of the 5 most popular cryptocurrencies:

 1. Bitcoin (BTC)
 2. Ethereum (ETH)